OMatics/Simp-O-Matic/HELP.md

 - `!pat [@user-name]` — Give someone a pat on the head.
 - `!emojis` — Lists all the emojis on the server.
 - `!hangman <options>` **〈not impl.〉** — Hangman game to play with your friends.
+- `!femboy` - Ask a femboy a question and recieve a cute response.
 - `!code [!command]` — Shows the source code of a certain command.

 ▬▬▬